How to Earn Credit Toward a Master’s Degree While Pursuing Your Bachelor’s | Smart Track

 What Is Smart Track?

 Smart Track is a way for bachelor’s degree-level students to accelerate completion of a master’s degree at Ashford University.
-Students who participate can enroll in up to six (6) credits of graduate-level coursework (or nine applicable credits for the Master of Accountancy, MBA, MPA, or Master of Science in Criminal Justice programs) toward a bachelor’s degree and then apply those credits toward a master’s degree at Ashford.* Established as a way to help students save time and money on their education, Smart Track can help you complete your master’s degree program by up to 18 weeks faster.
+Students who participate can enroll in up to nine (9) applicable credits of graduate-level coursework toward their bachelor’s degree and accelerate completion of a master’s degree with Ashford University.* Established as a way to help students save time and money on their education, Smart Track can help you complete your master’s degree program by up to 18 weeks faster.

 How Can You Qualify for Combined Bachelor’s and Master’s Degree Credit?